Who will attend my home birth?

 All team members are confident and competent in perineal repair.
 The midwife helping you birth your baby will guide and advise you to help prevent tearing of the perineum.
 We would suggest antenatal massage of the perineum to help reduce the risk of tearing and the use of a hot pad applied to the perineum during crowning if you are not having your baby in water.

 Small tears may be left to heal naturally.
 This is an assessment that the midwife will make with your full discussion as to whether this is a suitable decision.
 We will give you advice regarding hygiene, analgesia and monitoring for signs of infection.

 Should you require stitches the home birth team midwives are able to suture simple tears at home.
 If we are not able to make you comfortable or the tear is more complex you will need to transfer to hospital for stitching.
 If this is necessary your baby and your support person could accompany you in the ambulance, or follow in their vehicle.
 You would be discharged home afterwards using your own transport.

 What about vitamin K?

-Please refer to the information in your hand held notes or speak to your midwife.
+Please refer to the information in the leaflets section of your Maternity Notes App or speak to your midwife.

 What happens after the birth?

 We will stay with you for at least an hour, but no longer than two hours, after the birth of your baby.
 If you wish to breastfeed we will help you to put the baby to the breast as soon as possible.
 Before we leave we will ensure that you have a telephone number which you can call if you have any worries or concerns at anytime, either call the on call midwife or Shere Ward 01483 464134.

 If you have a Rhesus negative blood group it may be necessary to have postnatal Anti-D injection within 72 hours of birth.
 We will arrange for this to happen at the hospital when you attend for the NIPE or via the Drive through Cabin.